nagendiranr/giphy-store/README.md

 #### Create category:

-Navigate to "My Categories" page for creating list of categories before you start searching Giphy.
+Navigate to "Add Categories" page for creating list of categories before you start searching Giphy.

 #### Search giphy: